Jarred-Sumner/atbuild/README.md

 This is helpful if you're bundling already minified files that use `$` as a function call.

 The Next.js integration automatically excludes `node_modules` and file paths with `vendor` or `.min.` in the filename.

+## Alternatives

+- [`babel-plugin-codegen`](https://github.com/kentcdodds/babel-plugin-codegen) makes it easy to run build scripts, but it gets tough if you want to do some things at buildtime and some other things at run-time for the same code.